DataSharpAcademy/blog/2025_07_22_Tour-de-France/2025_07_22_Tour-de-France.md

     ## 6: Bauke Mollema<c2><a0>(NED)

-We can now clearly see that the space between the first and last name is a proper space, while the “space” between the name and the country code is something else!
-Since the odds of findings more non-ASCII characters elsewhere in the table are high, the simplest solution for us to move forward with our analysis is to batch-replace all the non-ASCII characters by a similar ASCII characters (*e.g.* é by e, ù by u, weird space by regular space, etc.)
+We can now clearly see that the space between the first and last name is proper, while the “space” between the name and the country code is something else!
+Since the odds of finding more non-ASCII characters elsewhere in the table are high, the simplest solution for us to move forward with our analysis is to batch-replace all the non-ASCII characters with similar ASCII characters (*e.g.* é by e, ù by u, weird space by regular space, etc).

 > **📝 Note**: Keep in mind that Data Scientists are not expected to
 > know everything.
-Our strength comes from our process to finding
+Our strength lies in our process for finding adequate
-> adequate solutions.
-A big part of the job is to search for solutions
+> solutions.
+A significant part of the job involves searching for
-> to similar problems and to adapt them to your situation.
+> solutions to similar problems and adapting them to your specific
+> situation.

 Naturally, someone had that problem before and developed a solution for it.
-I found it in the `stringi` package, which has a function that force-converts all characters to ASCII.
-The `stringi::stri_trans_general()` will thus allow me to put encode all my strings similarly using standard characters.
+I found it in the `stringi` package, which has a function that forces all characters to be converted to ASCII.
+The `stringi::stri_trans_general()` will thus allow me to encode all my strings similarly using standard characters.

     finishers$Rider <- stringi::stri_trans_general(finishers$Rider, "latin-ascii")
     stages$Winner <- stringi::stri_trans_general(stages$Winner, "latin-ascii")

-We can check the names are now looking correct.
+We can now verify that the names are looking correct.

     tools::showNonASCII(head(finishers[finishers$Year==2013, 'Rider']))

 Empty result, meaning there are no fields with non-ASCII characters anymore.
 Everything was changed to ASCII characters.
 Yay!

-We can further validate the changes by trying our first test again.
+We can further validate the changes by re-running our first test.
 We now get a match:

     finishers[finishers$Rider == "Chris Froome (UK)", ]